Abdelrahmanyehia9/bookly/README.md

 bookapp by flutter

 ## Tools
-Dio package to mangage api
+Dio package to mangage api and

 App Router for navigation

-Flutter Block
+State management by Flutter Bloc

 Mvvm Design  Architicture